silverkilo/foody/README.md

 &nbsp;
 ### Restaurant Selection
+On this page, you could swipe through the different restaurant options near you that meet you and your match's food preferences.
+Or you can click on the pin of the venue that is located closer, and the correponding restaurant would show up at the center of the screen.

+You can utilize the chatroom functionality to discuss resaurant choices with your match.
+The chatroom bubble will vibrate if you get any new messages.
+The restaurant you pick will turn green, you have the option to remove that particular restaurant from your chosen restaurant list.
+Once you and your match pick the same restaurant, you will be taken to the navigation page.

+##### Challenges
 We utilize five different technologies and libraries for the map component, which we use for both the Restaurant Selection and the Navigation page:
   1. Mapbox API for the map, Foursquare API for the venue details.
   2. React-mapbox-gl and Deck-gl libraries for the rendering layers on top of the map.